Syllabus (FIN 332) Fundamentals of Investments

 Optional Text: Investments by Bodie, Kane, and Marcus, 8th edition (or later), ISBN: 0077261453

-Strictly speaking, the Investments text is optional.
-That said, I highly recommend you pick up some edition of the text.
+The Investments text is optional, and all the material is available with appropriate prompts to an LLM.
+That said, I recommend you pick up some edition of the text.
 You can often find a used copy online for less than $10, and in this case it is well worth the money.

 Supplementary/Optional Materials: